-1. Remove the bolts.
+1. Remove the bolt.

 - 1. Bolt - 2.
-Tailpipe - Remove the tailpipe by pulling it out of the muffler - 3.
+Remove the tailpipe by pulling it out of the muffler.

 Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

-- 1. Tailpipe

-- 2. Spark arrester

-- Make sure the gasket is properly positioned, then insert the tailpipe into the muffler and align the bolt holes.
+- Tailpipe - 2.
+Spark arrester - Insert the tailpipe into the muffler and align the bolt holes. - 5.
+Install the bolt and tighten it to the specified torque.

-- 1. Gasket

-- 2. Tailpipe

-- 3. Bolt

-- 5. Install the bolts and tighten them to the specified torque.